andrewnakas/Gfs_Pressure_Zarr/README.md

 ## Caveats
 - Full pressure-level GFS files are large; even zipped they may exceed GitHub's normal file limits, so the workflow uses Git LFS on the `data` branch.
 Ensure LFS is enabled on your clone when pulling data.
-- Defaults target a ~1 GB artifact: 12-hourly steps to 384h, 0.50° grid, a subset of pressure levels, and core variables only.
-Tighten variables/levels if you expand temporal resolution (e.g., 3‑hourly) or switch back to 0.25° to avoid exceeding GitHub limits (~2 GB per LFS object and repository quota).
+- Defaults target a ~1–2 GB artifact: 1-hourly to 120h then 3-hourly to 384h, 0.50° grid, float16, a subset of pressure levels, and core variables only.
+Tighten variables/levels or switch back to 12-hourly if you approach GitHub limits (~2 GB per LFS object and repository quota).
 - The script falls back to the previous cycle if the newest is unavailable, up to three cycles back.
 - Only the latest dataset is retained; old data is removed by rewriting the `data` branch history each run.
 - Some GRIB variables only exist on a reduced pressure level set; cfgrib can choke on those.
 The script retries per-variable and keeps only the `PARAM_SHORTNAMES` list when needed to avoid failures.